matteoss/TestSimpleWebApp/README.md

 As a result, there is some unused code.

 Technologies used:
-C#, EntityFramework
+- C#, EntityFramework
-JavaScript, Knockout.js, Require.js
+- JavaScript, Knockout.js, Require.js
+- Postgres database